Interpreting in Indigenous Settings: What Interpreters Need to Know

 4 Sessions, Online Meetings

-This course includes four sessions, videos, worksheets, plus weekly online interactive group sessions.
+This course includes four sessions, a movie, reading, plus weekly online interactive group sessions.

 Learn how to become an effective ally.